I’m sure you’ve heard merge games are hot right now. The number of developed merge games is constantly growing, and so are their revenues.

 There are a lot of factors at play here – from the first-time user experience to the game’s offerings and retention strategy.
 None is less important than the other.

-Let’s figure out the strategy behind Merge Mansion monetization!
+Now, let’s figure out the strategy behind Merge Mansion monetization strategy!

 First-Time User Experience (FTUE)